hfjohn/Hello-World/README.md

 # Hello-World
-First repositry
+My First repositry
-I am an RF designer who is lost in the world of programming.
+I am an RF designer who is finding his way in the world of programming.